 A faculty member may not change the time of a final examination, either for a class or for individuals.
-Such changes may be made only by the Dean of the Faculty.
+Such changes may be made only by the Provost.

-Missed Class Time Due to Co-Curricular Events
+Missed Class Time Due to Co-Curricular Events or Religious Observances

-Classes missed due to participation in college-sponsored co-curricular events are considered excused absences provided appropriate procedures are followed.
+Classes missed due to participation in college-sponsored co-curricular events or college-recognized religious observances are considered excused absences provided appropriate procedures are followed.
 The student must notify the instructor at the earliest possible time before the absence and arrange to make up missed work as defined by the instructor's syllabus.
-The activity must be a performance, professional meeting, or athletic contest to be considered an excused absence.
+The co-curricular activity must be a performance, professional meeting, or athletic contest to be considered an excused absence.
+The religious observance must appear on the College's calendar of religious observances in order to be considered an excused absence.
+If it does not, an excused absence can be granted only if the student requests special permission from the Dean of the Faculty.